Schedule your launch dates

 Every Launch store requires a launch date before employees can begin placing orders.
+Once your launch date has been scheduled, Launch automatically manages the store opening and closing based on your selected schedule.

 Choosing Your Launch Dates